severygb/portfolio-severyn-gabe/reports/D5-report.md

 Put together, the global map and dot plot show a more detailed story, depicting the wide spread between nations as well as the fine distinctions between continents.

-**Data requirements**

-D5 - correcting a graphical lie

-  - Minimum 20 observations
-  - One quantitative variable
-  - Categories are optional, depending on the data

 ## References